Bank Reconciliation Overview

 If there is so little activity in a bank account that there really is no need for a periodic bank reconciliation, you should question why the account even exists.
 It may be better to terminate the account and roll any residual funds into a more active account.
 By doing so, it may be easier to invest the residual funds, as well as to monitor the status of the investment.

-It is extremely unlikely that a company's ending cash balance and the bank's ending cash balance will be identical, since there are probably multiple payments and deposits in transit at all times, as well as bank service fees, penalties, and not sufficient funds deposits that the company has not yet recorded.
+It is extremely unlikely that a company's ending cash balance and the bank's ending cash balance will be identical, since there are probably multiple payments and deposits in transit at all times, as well as bank service fees (for accepting checks, recording deposits, and so forth), penalties (usually for overdrafts), and not sufficient funds deposits that the company has not yet recorded.

 The essential process flow for a bank reconciliation is to start with the bank's ending cash balance, add to it any deposits in transit from the company to the bank, subtract any checks that have not yet cleared the bank, and either add or deduct any other items.
 Then, go to the company's ending cash balance and deduct from it any bank service fees, NSF checks and penalties, and add to it any interest earned.
 At the end of this process, the adjusted bank balance should equal the company's ending adjusted cash balance.